-Despite the challenges that may lay ahead to deal with the potential effects of climate change on the human and natural environment of south Florida, the overwhelming consensus by scientific experts is that restoration of the Everglades, as envisioned in the CERP, is the best defense against adverse effects of climate change.
+The consensus by scientific experts is that restoration of the Everglades, as envisioned in the CERP, is an important part of a comprehensive strategy to address climate change vulnerabilities in Florida.
 The preservation of the water resources of south Florida, the restoration of the natural flows and functions of the south Florida ecosystem, and the increase in spatial extent of wetland and natural areas offer the best hope for a resilient Everglades ecosystem that can better adapt to future changes.